 • Polysorbate 80: Some dosage forms may contain polysorbate 80 (also known as Tweens).
 Hypersensitivity reactions, usually a delayed reaction, have been reported following exposure to pharmaceutical products containing polysorbate 80 in certain individuals (Isaksson 2002; Lucente 2000; Shelley 1995).
 Thrombocytopenia, ascites, pulmonary deterioration, and renal and hepatic failure have been reported in premature neonates after receiving parenteral products containing polysorbate 80 (Alade 1986; CDC 1984).
 See manufacturer's labeling.

 • Appropriate route: Oral administration is the safest and requires the presence of bile salts for absorption.
 In obstructive jaundice or with biliary fistulas, concurrent administration of bile salts would be necessary for proper absorption.
 Manufacturers recommend the SubQ route over other parenteral routes, however, SubQ is less predictable when compared to the oral route, and efficacy may be delayed.
 Therefore, the SubQ route has fallen out of favor due to erratic and unpredictable absorption (Crowther 2002; DeZee 2006; Raj 1999).
 The IV route may be used in selected nonbleeding patients and should be used in patients with major bleeding due to warfarin-associated coagulopathy (ACCP [Guyatt 2012]; Patriquin 2011).
 IM route should be avoided due to the risk of hematoma formation (except, for example, in the neonatal and pediatric populations for prevention/treatment of vitamin K deficiency bleeding).
 Efficacy (eg, control of bleeding, decrease in INR) is delayed regardless of route of administration; patient management may require other treatments in the interim.

 PT, INR; monitor for hypersensitivity reactions if administering IV.

-Animal reproduction studies have not been conducted.
-Phytonadione crosses the placenta in limited concentrations (Kazzi, 1990).
 The dietary requirements of vitamin K are the same in pregnant and nonpregnant women (IOM 2000).
 In general, medications used as antidotes should take into consideration the health and prognosis of the mother; antidotes should be administered to pregnant women if there is a clear indication for use and should not be withheld because of fears of teratogenicity (Bailey 2003).
 Use of preservative free solutions are preferred when the injection is needed during pregnancy.